SebastianSchwank/Genesis/README.md

 www.facebook.com/sebastian.schwank
 (Feel free to discuss my ideas with me :o)

-These sentences have to be included in the Software License and it's permitted to remove them.

 The permission is only given for educational purposes also retroactive.

+All these sentences have to be included in the Software License and it's permitted to remove them.

 TODO: